-Add tablespoon of oil to a medium hot pan.
-When oil is hot, add grated potato and onion.
+Add a tablespoon of oil to a medium-hot pan.
+When the oil is hot, add grated potato and onion.
 Spread it out to about a 1/4 inch thick.
 Season with salt and pepper.

 You don't want hash browns spread too thin or they will be all crunch, without a soft center.
 It's really up to you how thick you like your hash brown patty -- try different thicknesses.

 Don't stir or break up the potato and onion patty, let it brown evenly on the bottom.
 After a few minutes, the edges should start to brown.
 Mine took about 5 minutes.
 Loosen with a spatula and peak under the hash browns -- you are looking for a nice brown color.
 Turn them over when brown enough.

 The other side doesn't need to cook as long, just enough to cook through, about 3 more minutes.
 Of course, if you like your hash browns extra crunchy then cook both sides until brown.
 Try a small piece of Hash Browns to check for doneness.

 Serve with the brownest side up, along with your favorite breakfast.
 I like sunny side up eggs with whole-grain toast.